Montwana/Sentiment_Lab/README.md

 Example: Topic 1: “love, amazing, fantastic, best, great”, likely positive sentiment.

 Purpose: Helps discover hidden themes in reviews beyond just sentiment.

+## Summary

+## IMDB Movie Review Sentiment Analysis

+### Project Goal:
+The main goal of this project was to build a system that can automatically analyze movie reviews and classify them as positive or negative.
+Additionally, we explored patterns and topics within the reviews to uncover common themes.

+### Dataset Description:
+We used the IMDB Large Movie Review Dataset, containing 50,000 reviews split evenly between training and testing sets, with equal numbers of positive and negative reviews.
+Each review is raw text, some containing HTML tags, punctuation, and emoticons.

+### Preprocessing Steps:
+Removed HTML tags to clean unnecessary text.
+Converted text to lowercase and removed most punctuation.
+Extracted and retained emoticons as they convey sentiment.
+Tokenized text and optionally removed stopwords.

+### Methods Used:
+TF-IDF Vectorizer: Converts text into weighted numeric features, emphasizing informative words.
+Logistic Regression: Used with GridSearchCV to find the best hyperparameters, achieving strong sentiment classification.
+SGDClassifier + HashingVectorizer: Enabled out-of-core learning, allowing batch-wise training on the full dataset without exhausting memory.
+Latent Dirichlet Allocation (LDA): Identified hidden topics in reviews by grouping frequently co-occurring words.

+### Key Findings:
+Logistic Regression with TF-IDF achieved 86% accuracy on the training set.
+Top LDA topics revealed themes like positive feelings, movie plot, acting quality, humour, and drama.
+Emoticons contributed noticeably to detecting sentiment that words alone sometimes missed.

+### Observations / Insights:
+Cleaning and preprocessing text is crucial for good model performance.
+TF-IDF generally outperforms simple count-based features by reducing the impact of very common words.
+Out-of-core learning is practical for large datasets and prevents memory issues.
+Topic modeling adds value by uncovering hidden themes, providing insights beyond sentiment classification.

+### Conclusion:
+This project demonstrates how combining text preprocessing, feature extraction, supervised learning, and topic modeling can effectively analyze large-scale text data.
+The workflow can be extended to other sentiment-based or text-mining applications.